This is a foreign exchange guide to the Faroe Islands, Danish krone currency news plus DKK transfers and travel tips.

 - Sending money to the Faroe Islands - save on Danish krone bank transfers to the Faroe Islands

-- Danish krone exchange rates - latest info & charts.
+- Danish krone exchange rates - latest & historic exchange rates.

 Danish krone (DKK) general currency information